OmolemoTlomatsane/netflix_clone/README.md

 ## License

-This project is licensed under the MIT License.
+This project is not yet under any license.

 ---

-This is the essential content for your README.
-You can add your personal touch or further details as needed!